5 Tips For Helping A Friend Cope With Grief

 • “I can’t imagine what you’re experiencing, but I will always be here to provide support and listen”

-Notice that many of these phrases are simple and brief, yet still meaningful.
+Notice that many of these phrases are simple and brief yet still meaningful.
 Along with these words, you can recount a memory of the individual who passed and create a space for your friend to do the same.
 There are also phrases and euphemisms that you may want to avoid.
 Many experts advise against the following:

-• Self-focused phrases, like “I could never handle what you are going through”
+• Self-focused phrases like “I could never handle what you are going through”

 • Statements that highlight the bright side, like “At least they’re not suffering”

-• “Let me know if you need anything” (while the intent is often kind, this phrase places the burden of asking for help on the person who’s grieving)
+• “Let me know if you need anything.” (while the intent is often kind, this phrase places the burden of asking for help on the person who’s grieving)

 5. Seek professional help

-Additionally, it can be hard to process your feelings surrounding loss, even if the deceased wasn’t your loved one.
+In addition, it can be hard to process your feelings surrounding loss, even if the deceased wasn’t your loved one.
 While it’s important to be a compassionate, loving friend, it’s just as crucial to take care of yourself and, if necessary, consult mental health professionals for additional guidance.

-Processing grief with online therapy
+Going through the grief process with online therapy

 Online therapy is an effective tool for people experiencing mental health challenges related to the loss of a loved one.
 In a 2015 study of people experiencing complicated grief, researchers found that online cognitive behavioral therapy effectively reduced grief-related depression and ruminative thoughts in participants.
 Cognitive behavioral therapy is a widely utilized form of treatment that focuses on reframing thought patterns that may be underlying symptoms, such as those related to bereavement.

-Online therapy can provide you with emotional support and guidance if you’ve experienced loss or are helping a loved one navigate their grief.
-With an online therapy platform like BetterHelp, you can develop coping strategies remotely, through video calls, voice calls, or in-app messaging.
+Online therapy can provide emotional support and guidance if you’ve experienced loss or are helping a loved one navigate their grief.
+With an online therapy platform like BetterHelp, you can develop coping strategies remotely through video calls, voice calls, or in-app messaging.
 You can also reach out to your therapist outside of sessions, which can be helpful if you have a question about the stages of grief or forgot to mention something during therapy.

 Takeaway